zanppa/fg-haptic/README.md

 force-feedback.xml is a configuration dialog which resides inside Flight Gear's data directory.

-force-feedback.nas is a wrapper between different flight dynamics models etc. and the force feedback effects.
+force_feedback.nas is a wrapper between different flight dynamics models etc. and the force feedback effects.

 ff-protocol.xml is a generic IO protocol which fg-haptic